 This shows that both desiccant and refrigeration dehumidifiers can do the job in hot humid conditions.
-But desiccant models rarely exceed a rated extraction rate of 10L/day, while you can find refrigeration models rated up to 30L/day or more.
+But desiccant models rarely exceed a rated extraction rate of 10L per day, while you can find refrigeration models rated up to 30L per day or more.
 So for heavy-duty dehumidification in hot conditions, a refrigeration model would be the best option.
 The better-performing refrigeration models in our tests should perform very well in hot conditions.

-But note that the dehumidification process can also result in the air being heated up to some extent, so if you just need moderate dehumidification in hot conditions, an air conditioner might be a better option, as these dry the air as they cool it.
+The dehumidification process can also result in the air being heated up to some extent, so if you just need moderate dehumidification in hot conditions, an air conditioner might be a better option, as these dry the air as they cool it.
 The water condensed from the cooled air drains to the outside (that's why there's a water drainage pipe from the indoor unit).

 The humidistat lets you set a target relative humidity for the room (basically, that's the amount of water in the air for a given temperature).
 Depending on the model, this might be a precise number setting, or it might just offer a few basic settings such as low, medium and high.
 Rotary-dial humidistats with no precise markings make it hard to find the actual humidity level.
 Ideal relative humidity for human comfort is in the 40–60% range, but you might try as low as 30% if you prefer a dryer feeling, or up to 70% for more humidity.

 Excessive moisture in the air can occur at high and low temperatures.
 Manufacturers might give water removal rates at conditions which make their machines look the best, typically 30°C and 80% relative humidity.
 Performance is often lower at colder temperatures, so if you want to deal with winter condensation, ask for figures at 10°C and 15°C (although they won't always be available).